Owlmetry

 Dashboard Toggle

 The web dashboard has a data mode toggle in the sidebar.
-Switching between Production, Development, and All applies the filter globally to every page -- events, metrics, funnels, and all summary views.
+Switching between Production, Development, and All applies the filter globally to every page -- events, metrics, funnels, user listings, locale demand, and all summary views.

 The selection is persisted to localStorage, so it survives page reloads and browser restarts.